 - Damage caused by Pests- Most renters insurance policies don’t cover damage costs caused by bed bugs, ants, and rodents.
 These are classified as a maintenance issue and failure to provide ongoing maintenance doesn't meet the standard for coverage.
 It's important to note that most residential leases leave the tenant responsible for pest remediation.
 The exception to this is in the event the pests at the property prior to moving in.

 - Flood and Earthquake Damages- Earthquake and flood damages are also not covered by a renters policy, especially in areas prone to these natural disasters.
 Nevertheless, some companies offer coverage of these disasters at premium rates.

 - Car Damages or Theft- If you have a car, its theft or damage won’t be covered by your renters policy.
-You’ll need a car insurance policy that offers comprehensive coverage.
+You’ll need a seperate policy for auto insurance that offers comprehensive coverage.
 However, renters insurance will cover the belongings that were inside your car when it was stolen.

-- Roommates- A renters insurance policy doesn’t cover damages to your roommate’s belongings.
+- Roommates- A renters insurance policy doesn’t cover damages to your roommate’s personal possessions.
 If you want them covered, you should include the items in your insurance policy.

 How Much Does It Cost?

 Fortunately, a typical renters insurance policy isn’t that expensive, these policies can cost you as little as $10 to $20 a month and about $200 to $250 per year.
 This is a fraction of the replacement cost for the average renter's belongings.
 It just makes sense to obtain this type of insurance even if it's not required.

 The price of your policy is determined by the type of policy, and how much coverage you need.
 Individuals who own expensive and sophisticated gadgets or an art collection will pay more than those who’ve simple and less expensive items.